phanerka/link-stash/On contributing and giving feedback.md

+if you want to contribute: make a pull request, create an issue for [documentation repository](https://github.com/phanerka/link-stash) or just reach [[Credits n legal stuff|me]] out!
+It would work in any way, either by mentioning on any server I'm in or via DMs.

 - Try avoiding duplicating information.
 If you have to use in 2 spots, decide where it's more important, and put a link to it in second spot.
 - ALL info regarding in-game code logic / files / "how to pull out files" goes into "Exploring contents" folder.
 If it's available online, put into respective "References" file instead.
 - Some information is better that no information.
 If your doc isn't finished yet, that's alright.